D-a-rt/d-art.fixed-price/ligo/d-art.fa2-editions/README.md

 ### Mint_editions

+The `Mint_editions` entrypoint is responsible to mint an accepted proposal.

+### Upgrade_license

-The `Mint_editions` entrypoint is responsible to mint several editions at the time.
+The `Upgrade_license` entrypoint is responsible to update the license attached to the nft at anytime by the minter of the token (the person holding the copyright for it).

 ### Burn_token